History of the Irish in Louisville: 20th century

 The Kentucky Irish American was a newspaper printed for the Irish in Louisville.
 Founded in 1896 in Limerick, it existed until 1968.
 However, Limerick as an Irish stronghold ended after the Louisville and Nashville Railroad in 1902 chose to move its shop to Louisville's Highland Park district, causing most of its Irish workforce to move with it.
 By 1920, Limerick had lost its Irish character; the last St. Patrick's Day Parade in Limerick was in 1918.
 Louisville did not see another until the 1970s.

 The Irish decline continued for decades.
 The Ancient Order of Hibernians once had seven chapters in Louisville, but the last one folded in 1944.
 The 1960s saw a renewed interest in Irish culture in Louisville, and the Hibernians returned to Louisville in 1966; the National Convention met in Louisville in 1994 at the Galt House.
 Other groups interested in Irish culture formed.
 Mayor Harvey Sloane brought back the Saint Patrick's Day parades during his administration.
 Outside of Chicago, no city has had more Irish music bands than Louisville.

-Today
+21st century

-Louisville today has several businesses with strong Irish ties.
-Recently an "Irish Pub District" has been observed, centered around Baxter Avenue, featuring Dublin's Cellar, Flanagan's Ale House, Molly Malone's, O'Shea's, The Irish Rover, and The Celtic Center.
+As of the early 21st century, Louisville had several businesses with Irish connections.
+These include an "Irish Pub District", centered around Baxter Avenue, which includes Dublin's Cellar, Flanagan's Ale House, Molly Malone's, O'Shea's, The Irish Rover, and The Celtic Center.

 On April 14, 2008, Louisville became a twin city with Bushmills in Northern Ireland.
 Bushmills residents had voted to decide whether to twin with Louisville, Boston, Massachusetts, or Portland, Maine.

-On July 17, 2013, the Louisville Gaelic Athletic Club was formed.
+On July 17, 2013, a Gaelic games club was formed and was named the Louisville Gaelic Athletic Club.